Editor's Update 05/07/20:

 Now a few years in, earnings have capped.
 He has come to me as a consultant, where he expects advice to take his company to the next level.

-How this Security Business grew from zero web presence to second page listing in Google search in under (4) four months!
+How did this security business grew from zero web presence to second-page listing in Google search (in under 4 months)?

 The problem is simple –